mysticdevx/cypress-documentation/content/guides/getting-started/writing-your-first-component-test.md

 ## The example component

-We're going to be testing a `LoginForm` component.
+In this guide, we'll be testing a `LoginForm` component.
 This component is similar to many of the components you will be testing in your application, in that it accepts props and renders elements into the DOM that a user can interact with.

 More specifically, the `LoginForm` component: